Danone lays out productivity plans in virus-led restructuring

 It also plans to reduce the range of products it sells by 10-30% in the next year, focusing on faster-growing and more profitable products.

-It expects its actions will result in 1 billion euros ($1.2 billion) in cost savings by 2023, including a 20% reduction in overhead costs.
+It expects its actions will result in 1 billion euros ($1.2 billion) in cost savings by 2023, including reductions of 300 million euros in cost of goods and 700 million euros related to general and administrative costs, representing a 20% reduction in overheads.
+The plans include 1,500 to 2,000 job cuts in local and global headquarters.
+About 400-500 of the lay-offs will be in France, according to a source close to the company.

 It also expects to return to profitable growth as soon as the second half of 2021, and for its recurring operating margin to return to its pre-COVID level, at more than 15% by 2022.
 It sees a mid-to-high teen margin level in the mid-term.